DiligentGraphics/DiligentFX/Hydrogent/readme.md

    * Use the following options `--draco --openimageio` to build OpenUSD with Draco and OpenImageIO support in step 1.

-     * :warning: if you arleady built OpenUSD, you will need to delete the build folder and start over as OpenUSD does not handle changing build options well.
+     * :warning: if you already built OpenUSD, you will need to delete the build folder and start over as OpenUSD does not handle changing build options well.

    * On Windows and MacOS, follow the [build instructions](https://github.com/adobe/USD-Fileformat-plugins?tab=readme-ov-file#build),